bartoszgebarowski/task-manager/README.md

 Implementation:

-Navigation bar was implemented, that collapses on smaller screen sizes
+A navigation bar was implemented that collapses on smaller screen sizes

 ![Navbar](readme/images/navbar.png)

 User story:
-`As a user, I want to be able to create a profile so that I can application content in full`
+`As a user, I want to be able to create a profile (account) so that I can access application content in full`

 Implementation: